Yifang-Yuan/OptoEphysAnalysis/README.md

 ## Pre-processing the data

 ### Option 1: Pre-process optical, ephys, behavioural data in one go
+Use `BatchPreProcessing.py` and change folder path according to your folder name.

 Note: It works fine, but not recommended since it requires your folder to be nicely organised without missing files.
 Run optical, ephys and behavioural preprocessing separately will allow you to spot errors and file unmatched issues.

 Your raw data should be put in a one-day session folder like this: